 1) America should stand by its friends and democratic allies, especially when it is unpopular to do so.
 This is a challenge to the Democratic president, Barack Obama, and to Republican Congressman Ron Paul and his supporters.

 Since becoming president, Obama has visited Turkey, Iraq, Saudi Arabia, Egypt, Indonesia and Afghanistan, just to name the Muslim countries of the 30 he has visited.
 The president has not visited Israel, America's greatest ally in the Middle East, not to mention the only country in that part of the world that shares America's values.
+Meanwhile, Ron Paul regards standing by allies as a waste of money and certainly a waste of lives, if military intervention is ever called for.

 2) It is indeed not fashionable in the chancelleries, foreign ministries, and salons around the world to talk about why America stands with Israel.
 That is why this comment alone singles Christie out as a potential national and world leader: He believes it is necessary to say what is right despite what the U.S. State Department, Le Monde, The New York Times and the United Nations think.
 The first rule of American leadership is to not give a damn what any of those think about you.
 Wanting to be highly regarded by any of those institutions has led too many Republicans astray.